-WELCOME 2018!
+WELCOME 2019!

-Dear JE Class Of 2018,
+Dear JE Class Of 2019,

-If you asked the Admission Office why Jonathan Edwards College is so much better than the eleven other colleges of Yale University, they would probably say: "No college is better than any other college.
+If you were to ask the Admission Office why Jonathan Edwards College is better than the other eleven colleges of Yale University, they would likely recite: "No college is better than any other college.
 Colleges are randomly assorted communities.
 No one college is better, per se, they're just different".
-But we in Jonathan Edwards College know this is not only a political fabrication, but an absolute lie.
-We know this because we-and that now includes you-are incontrovertible proof that there is one college that is supreme to all others.
+But, we in JE know the truth and soon, you too will know the incontrovertible proof that JE is the best college!